-- 6.25 In 2012, we arranged three briefings for government departments and 41 briefings for imported workers to publicise the rights and obligations of the parties concerned. - 6.26 Extensive publicity campaigns were launched to publicise our complaint telephone hotline (2815 2200) through press releases, posters, and advertisements on tram body, inside MTR stations and compartments etc. to encourage employees to report suspected breaches of employment rights. - 6.27 During the year, we organised various publicity activities to familiarise employers and employees with the SMW legislation.
-These activities included: conducting seminars on the MWO for employers, employees, stakeholder groups and the public; publishing new posters for wide distribution and display; inserting promotional message in water bills; promoting through different channels such as public transports, publications of target organisations, newspapers and internet platforms; and holding roving exhibitions, etc.
+- 6.23 In 2013, we arranged three briefings for government departments and 37 briefings for imported workers to publicise the rights and obligations of the parties concerned. - 6.24 Extensive publicity campaigns were launched to publicise our complaint telephone hotline (2815 2200) through press releases, posters, and advertisements on tram body, inside MTR stations and compartments etc. to encourage employees to report suspected breaches of employment rights. - 6.25 During the year, we organised various publicity activities to promote the revised SMW rate and familiarise employers and employees with the SMW legislation.
+These activities included: conducting seminars on MWO; broadcasting television and radio Announcements in the Public Interest through different media; publishing new promotional leaflets and posters for wide distribution and display; inserting promotional message in water bills and electricity bills; publicising through different channels such as public transport, publications of target organisations, newspapers and internet platforms; and holding roving exhibitions, etc.

-6.28 We continue to promote employers' statutory obligation on timely reporting of work accidents and to take out employees' compensation insurance policies through electronic media, leaflets, departmental homepage and seminars on the ECO.
-In the year, we held seven talks on the ECO.
+6.26 We continued to promote employers' statutory obligation on timely reporting of work accidents and to take out employees' compensation insurance policies through electronic media, leaflets, departmental homepage and seminars on ECO.
+In the year, we held 12 talks on ECO.